daveherrald/TA-cyberchef/README.md

 ## Use more/different CyberChef Recipes:

 The provided workflow actions only represent a few of the many CyberChef Recipes.
 To create a workflow action to a new/different recipe, update the URL in the workflow action definition.
-Use CyberChef itself to to deternibne the changes.
-For example, the CyberChef recipe to convert to binary is "To_Binary('Space')".
+Use CyberChef itself to to determine the changes.
+For example, the CyberChef recipe to convert to binary is "To_Binary('Space')" which can be observed easily in the CyberChef URL.

 ## Apply Workflow Actions to Different Fields:

 To apply these workflow actions to a different field, do the following:

-To apply the CyberChef workflow actions to a field called content_body
+In this example we will apply CynerChef worklfow actions to a field called content_body.
 - Create a base64 version of the field: `base64 field=contentbody_b64 action=encode`
 - Modify the workflow action definition to apply to content_body
 - Modify the workflow action defineiton to pass $content_body_b54$ to Cyberchef